Eczbek/xieite/docs/namespaces/types/maybe_volatile.md

 &nbsp;

 ## Description
-An alias to an optionally volatile type.
+An alias to an optionally volatile qualified type.

 &nbsp;